 To be safe, I would suggest that pregnant mothers should avoid all additives that are prohibited in the food for infants.
-If you need help finding additive free food, check out our Additive Free Marketplace Directory, where all the hard work has been done for you.
+If you need help finding additive free food, check out our Additive Free Advocates Membership, where all the hard work has been done for you.
 If you are looking for support on your journey, come and join the Additive Free Kids community group.
 There you will find thousands of other Mums on the additive free journey, ready and willing to help you on yours.

-Frankie Bell is the Managing Director of Additive Free Kids and the founder of the Additive Free Marketplace.
+Frankie Bell is the Managing Director of Additive Free Kids.
 Frankie is a food coach, mentor and is one of Australia’s leading activists against additives in food.